• Skip to primary navigation

 Turn the cake upside down over a wire rack and allow it to cool completely.
 Once cooled, carefully invert onto a cake plate.

-glazed muffin on white plate with poppyseeds
+Glazed muffin on a white plate with poppy seeds.

 Allow to cool in the pan for 5 minutes, then transfer to a cooling rack to cool completely.

-The glaze
+Lemon glaze

-piece of keto lemon poppy seed bundt cake on white plate with glaze
+Piece of keto lemon poppy seed bundt cake on white plate with glaze.

-💭Tip: If you only have granulated sweetener, simply place it in a very dry blender and whirl until powdered.
+💭Tip: If you only have granulated sweetener, place it in a very dry blender and whirl until powdered.
 Then, measure out for the recipe 👍

-The muffins or cake can be stored tightly covered at room temperature for 2 to 3 days or it can be frozen for up to 1 month.
+• Store: The muffins or cake can be stored tightly covered at room temperature for 2 to 3 days or it can be frozen for up to 1 month.

 Top tips